MLXPorts/mlx-scipy/doc/source/tutorial/sparse.rst

 More information on the strengths and weaknesses of each of the sparse array formats can be found in `their documentation <https://docs.scipy.org/doc/scipy/reference/sparse.html#sparse-array-classes>`_.

-All formats of `scipy.sparse` arrays can be constructed directly from a `numpy.ndarray`.
+All formats of `scipy.sparse` arrays can be constructed directly from a `mx.array`.
 However, some sparse formats can be constructed in different ways, too.
 Each sparse array format has different strengths, and these strengths are documented in each class.
 For example, one of the most common methods for constructing sparse arrays is to build a sparse array from the individual ``row``, ``column``, and ``data`` values.
 For our array from before:

    >>> dense
    array([[1, 0, 0, 2],